Squat heavier, squat better, and squat sexier*. Here is a breakdown of the best squat shoes for every kind of lifter.

 Especially if you are a taller lifter, have less-than-awesome ankle mobility (like most!), or set up the barbell in a low position when squatting.

-But everyone else can benefit from the right squat shoes, too.
+But everyone else can benefit from squat shoes, too.

 Everything from the amount of power you generate to the technique and form you use under the bar changes with the right pair of squatting footwear.